TimWue/emotion-detection/README.md

 Additionally real time information about each detected emotion (even if the threshold is higher than the probability) is shown below the camera stream.

+The application is deployed using *github-pages* and is accessable under https://timwue.github.io/emotion-detection/.

 ## Project Setup

 ```sh